MaximeLionel/csapp/3_6 Control.md

 else
 	else-statement
 ```
-* C syntax to describe the control flow:
+* C syntax to describe the control flow using goto expression:
 ```
 	t = test-expr;
 	if (!t)